 To launch the blog I took a trip around a few of my favourite Polish places in London.
 This is not an exclusive list, there are more places, but a few to remind you what is worth visiting.

 The Polish Institute and Sikorski Museum

-Home to everything you wanted to know about all of the Polish Divisions of the Armed Services, with fascinating collections showing the influence of Polish culture on the world and in particular during the II World War.
-Visiting as a teenager, I could not help but be impressed by the huge tent hung in the atrium, which belonged to the Turks who were pushed back from Vienna by Jan Sobieski in the 17th Century – I used to think it belonged to Kara Mustafa, the Turkish leader himself!
+Home to everything you wanted to know about all of the Polish Divisions of the Armed Services, with fascinating collections showing the influence of Polish culture on the world and in particular during the Second World War.
+Visiting as a teenager, I could not help but be impressed by the huge tent hung in the atrium, which belonged to the Turks pushed back from Vienna by Jan Sobieski in the 17th Century – I used to think it belonged to Kara Mustafa, the Turkish leader himself!

 20 Princes Gate, Knightsbridge, London SW7 1PT